Economics of Violence Prevention

-In the United States, cost estimates of interpersonal violence are 3.3% of the gross domestic product (GDP).* It is estimated that the annual costs of child abuse alone is 1% of the US GDP.* Thus, a population-based intervention that results in a relatively small reduction in the rate of interpersonal violence could result in a large cost savings for the public sector.
+In the United States, cost estimates of interpersonal violence are 3.3 percent of the gross domestic product (GDP).* It is estimated that the annual costs of child abuse alone is 1 percent of the US GDP.* Thus, a population-based intervention that results in a relatively small reduction in the rate of interpersonal violence could result in a large cost savings for the public sector.

 United States gross domestic product in 2005: $12,000,000,000,000 ($12 trillion).

 Estimated cost of child abuse in the US in 2005 (1 percent of GDP): $120,000,000,000 ($120 billion)

 Estimated cost of interpersonal violence in US in 2005 (3.3 percent of GDP): $400,000,000,000 ($400 billion)

 Potential cost savings of reducing interpersonal violence by 10 percent: $40,000,000,000 ($40 billion)

 Potential cost savings of reducing interpersonal violence by 1 percent: $4,000,000,000 ($4 billion)